Key Takeaways

 Today, machine learning is being used in various places and industries, such as:

-It’s time to sum up our today’s comparison.
-If someone asked you, “What’s the difference between artificial intelligence and machine learning?”
+If someone asks you “What’s the difference between artificial intelligence and machine learning?” — here’s the short answer:

 [1] Roberto Iriondo.
 Machine Learning (ML) vs. Artificial Intelligence (AI) — Crucial Differences.
 Oct 16, 2018.
 URL: https://pub.towardsai.net/differences-between-ai-and-machine-learning-and-why-it-matters-1255b182fc6.
 Accessed May 26, 2020.